-The scope of this validation was limited to diagnostic cases only; future validation should investigate agreement of MIRDcalc with other software supporting personalized dosimetry for therapy and theranostic-use cases.
+The scope of this validation was limited to diagnostic cases only; future validation should investigate agreement of MIRDcalc with other software supporting personalized

 CONCLUSION

 We report comprehensive testing and validation of MIRDcalc software based on comparison of dose coefficients for multiple radiopharmaceuticals across adult and pediatric phantoms, using validated data sources.
 Dose coefficients computed with MIRDcalc showed overall excellent agreement with other types of dosimetry software implementing the ICRP publication 110 series reference adult voxel phantoms and showed reasonable agreement with most dose coefficients derived using other reference phantoms.